Changing Nature: Plot

-After taking a look at the long-range forecast, Howard signs off for the last time by saying a final farewell to the viewers, ending the series on an extremely somber note.
+During the credits, the Sinclair home is seen during the start of the Ice Age.

 Reception

 Response

-Stuart Pankin the voice of Earl, stated that the ending "was a simplistic and heartfelt social comment, yet it was very powerful" with "subtlety" being a defining aspect.
+Stuart Pankin, the voice of Earl, stated that the ending "was a simplistic and heartfelt social comment, yet it was very powerful" with "subtlety" being a defining aspect.

 The television series creators decided to make this finale as a way of ending the series as they knew the show would be canceled when they created season 4.
 Michael Jacobs said, "We certainly wanted to make the episode to be educational to the audience", and as people knew dinosaurs were no longer alive, "the show would end by completing the metaphor and showing that extinction".
 Ted Harbert, president of ABC, expressed discomfort at the ending in a telephone call but allowed it to go forward.

 Pankin said, "Everybody was at first shocked, but I think it was more of a reaction to the show ending".
 Pankin stated that the audience "understood the creativity in the final episode, and they were sad at the predicament we presented in the story".
 He did not remember a significant number of audience members being angry about the ending.
 In 2018 Jacobs said that the episode would have trended on social media had it been released that year.

 Noel Murray of The A.V.
 Club stated that the episode "delivered as blunt an environmental message as any major network TV broadcast since The Lorax".
-Brian Galindo of BuzzFeed described it as being shocking for children.

 Timothy Donohoo of CBR stated that "The show's climate-change-oriented ending is also more topical than ever, as concerns over the opposite continue to bring into question humanity's carbon footprint".
 Donohoo also stated that "Dinosaurs became TV's most-shocking finale precisely because it opted not for some moderately funny ending joke, but to subvert all expectations by advancing an important message through the protagonists' house, and their world at large, being engulfed in a fatal freeze".